brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Totem-Warrior"></a>Barbarian – Path of the Totem Warrior

 While the Ancestral Guardian Barbarian focuses on drawing enemies' attention, the Totem Warrior adds some powerful defensive skills to the mix.
 Picking Bear totem at level 3 makes for an exceptionally durable character that can withstand enormous damage.
-Combined with the Barbarian’s high hit points, this character will be tough to kill.
-On the flip side, you don’t get an option to incentivize enemies to target you until level 14, but the survivability of this subclass earns it a spot on the list.
+Combined with the Barbarian's high hit points, this character will be tough to kill.
+On the flip side, you don't get an option to incentivize enemies to target you until level 14, but the survivability of this subclass earns it a spot on the list.
 To get the enemies to attack you rather than your friends, you'll need to do as much damage as possible to make yourself a threat, probably using great weapons and taking the Great Weapons Master feat.

 Most of what makes a great Ancestral Guardian Barbarian applies here.
 Original Humans can be good, as they get bonuses to many stats, and Mountain Dwarves, Half-Orcs, and Goliaths make excellent choices as well, with Half-Orcs getting numerous abilities that pair nicely with a damage-focused Barbarian.